Daniel J. Frey

 It's laying down a moral line in the sand that says all life is precious.

-This is the only experience that we will ever be guaranteed to have this life we live now.
+This is the only experience that we will ever be guaranteed to have in the life we live now.

-No one has a right to that life other than the person who is living it.
+No one has a right to that life except the person living it.

 Your belief stops at the point of your nose.

-That moral law, do not kill, is saying not just to you but to that other person who you made angry in line at the store that they do not have the right to take vengeance on you and take your life.
+That moral law, do not kill, is saying not just to you but to that other person who you made angry in line at the store, you cut them off because you were in a hurry, that they do not have the right to take vengeance on you and take your life.

 That person who is reckless and texts and drives just like you in the car next to you, that restriction is there, so they don't t-bone you and cripple you for life.